 Tailored to you

-Your choice of conferencing platform will be entirely dependent upon your needs and those of your meeting’s attendees.
+Your choice of conferencing platform will be entirely dependent upon your needs and your attendees’.
 Stick with WHYPAY? for genuinely, completely free UK conference calls.
 Give some thought to where callers are likely to be dialling in from.
 If the majority of your virtual meetings don’t require an international conference call, WHYPAY? is a truly excellent option.
-If you require free-phone access from multiple countries around the world, or you want a local dial-in number for specific countries, create a free WHYPAY? account and you’ll be notified once these become available to WHYPAY? users.
+Unfortunately, we don’t currently offer free-phone access from multiple countries around the world, or local dial-in number for specific countries.
+But if you have a WHYPAY? account, you’ll be notified once these become available.

 Visit the WHYPAY? home page to create a free account now.